MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-cost-adjustment.md

 |01-15-20|[COGS Account]|7290||2.00|8|

 ## <a name="automatic-cost-adjustment"></a>Automatic Cost Adjustment
-To set up cost adjustment to run automatically when you post an inventory transaction, use the **Automatic Cost Adjustment** field in the **Inventory Setup** window.
+To set up cost adjustment to run automatically when you post an inventory transaction, use the **Automatic Cost Adjustment** field on the **Inventory Setup** page.
 This field enables you to select how far back in time from the current work date that you want automatic cost adjustment to be performed.
 The following options exist.

 |Option|Description|
 |----------------------------------|---------------------------------------|